 - Height and Weight An eligible professional or their staff is required to measure both height and weight.
 Both height and weight must be measured within twelve months of the current encounter and may be obtained from separate encounters.
-Self-reported values cannot be used. - Follow-Up Plan If the most recent documented BMI is outside of normal parameters, then a follow-up plan is documented during the encounter or during the previous twelve months of the current encounter.
+Self-reported values cannot be used. - The BMI may be documented in the medical record of the provider or in outside medical records obtained by the provider. - If more than one BMI is reported during the measurement period, the most recent BMI will be used to determine if the performance has been met. - Follow-Up Plan If the most recent documented BMI is outside of normal parameters, then a follow- up plan is documented during the encounter or during the previous twelve months of the current encounter.
 The documented follow-up plan must be based on the most recent documented BMI, outside of normal parameters, example: "Patient referred to nutrition counseling for BMI above or below normal parameters".
-(See Definitions for examples of follow-up plan treatments). - Performance Met for G8417 & G8418 - If the provider documents a BMI and a follow-up plan at the current visit OR - If the patient has a documented BMI within the previous twelve months of the current encounter, the provider documents a follow-up plan at the current visit OR - If the patient has a documented BMI within the previous twelve months of the current encounter AND the patient has a documented follow-up plan for a BMI outside normal parameters within the previous twelve months of the current visit
+(See Definitions for examples of follow-up plan treatments).

+• Performance Met for G8417 & G8418 -

+- If the provider documents a BMI and a follow-up plan at the current encounter OR - If the patient has a documented BMI within the previous twelve months of the current encounter, the provider documents a follow-up plan at the current encounter OR - If the patient has a documented BMI within the previous twelve months of the current encounter AND the patient has a documented follow-up plan for a BMI outside normal parameters within the previous twelve months of the current encounter
-Numerator Options:

-Performance Met: BMI is documented within normal parameters and no follow-up plan is required (G8420) OR Performance Met: OR BMI is documented as above normal parameters and a follow-up plan is documented (G8417) Performance Met: BMI is documented as below normal parameters and a follow-up plan is documented (G8418) Denominator Exception: BMI not documented due to medical reason OR patient refusal of height or weight measurement (G2181) OR Denominator Exception: BMI is documented as being outside of normal parameters, follow-up plan is not completed for documented reason (G9716) Performance Not Met: BMI not documented and no reason is given (G8421) OR Performance Not Met: BMI documented outside of normal parameters, no follow-up plan documented, no reason given (G8419)
+Numerator Options: Performance Met: BMI is documented within normal parameters and no follow-up plan is required (G8420) OR lollow-up plat is required (30420) Performance Met: BMI is documented as above normal parameters and a follow-up plan is documented (G8417) OR Performance Met: BMI is documented as below normal parameters and a follow-up plan is documented (G8418) Denominator Exception: BMI not documented due to medical reason OR patient refusal of height or weight measurement (G2181)